 Not American Express.

-According to bankruptcy attorneys, American Express tends to shut down accounts the moment its records indicate a cardmember has entered the bankruptcy process.
-And, according to customer service specialists contacted during March of 2012, American Express won’t issue a credit card or a charge card for a consumer with a Chapter 7 bankruptcy on their credit report.
-That “BK” listing stays on your credit profile for a maximum of 10 years, so it could be as many as eight more years before you qualify to make charges on an AmEx.
+According to bankruptcy attorneys, American Express tends to shut down accounts the moment its records indicate a card member has entered the bankruptcy process.
+And, according to customer service specialists, American Express won’t issue a credit card or a charge card for a consumer with a Chapter 7 bankruptcy on their credit report.
+That “BK” listing stays on your credit profile for a maximum of 10 years, so it could be as many as eight more years before you qualify to make charges on an Amex card.

-It’s even worse if you had an American Express that you didn’t pay off before your bankruptcy filing.
-According to customer service agents responding to my inquiries, AmEx won’t open a new line of credit for a former cardmember whose account was forcibly shut down due to money trouble.
+It’s even worse if you had an American Express card that you didn’t pay off before your bankruptcy filing.
+According to customer service agents responding to my inquiries, Amex won’t open a new line of credit for a former card member whose account was forcibly shut down due to money trouble.

 However, American Express still wants to do business with you.
 Amex launched American Express Serve, a full service reloadable prepaid account.
 While not the same as a credit or charge card you can still rely on the company to help you manage your money while protecting you from fraudulent purchases.